Two facing charges in relation to presumed death of baby

 Sarah said she did not want to deliver the baby in a hospital because of the risk of being arrested for the warrant, the affidavit states.
 She said when she arrived at the residence, Kevin made arrangements with a midwife to deliver the child and allegedly also with an adoption agency she identified as something similar to “Choice Adoption Agency.”

 According to the affidavit, Sarah stated the midwife had gone to the residence to discuss the details of the pending birth and that her initial due date was Feb.
 2, 2023.
 Sarah said on Dec.
-26 or 27 of 2022, she began having stomach pain, but due to her expected delivery date, she didn’t think she was having labor pains.
+26 or 27, 2022, she began having stomach pain, but due to her expected delivery date she didn’t think she was having labor pains.

-Sarah said she realized about two hours later she was likely in labor and had Kevin take her to the midwife, according to the affidavit.
-She said she didn’t know where the midwife was located but that they took Interstate 35 toward Guthrie but didn’t have further information on the midwife’s location or how to contact her to verify her statements.
+Sarah said she realized about two hours later she likely was in labor and had Kevin take her to the midwife, according to the affidavit.
+She said she didn’t know where the midwife was located but they drove down Interstate 35 toward Guthrie.
+She didn’t have further information on the midwife’s location or how to contact her to verify her statements.

 The affidavit states Sarah said the baby was born with the midwife’s assistance with no further complications and that the delivery took less than one hour after their arrival.
 She said she was released the following morning around sunrise.
 A search of midwives in the area revealed there were none practicing in Stillwater, Guthrie, Edmond or any surrounding areas outside of Oklahoma City at that time.